 For a profession that has such an intimate relationship with its customers, dentistry is not loved or admired as much as it should be.
 If you tell people you are a doctor, you are likely to be congratulated on the vital work that you do and commended for seeking out a vocation that does so much good for the world.
 Tell them you are a dentist, and they are likely to look at you the same way they would if you had just told them that you work for the tax revenue service.

 The other perception that leads people to be suspicious of dentists is a belief that dentists charge too much for what they do.
 This is upsetting for dentists.
-While dentistry is often expensive, there are very good reasons for that.
+While dentistry is often expensive, there are very good reasons for that shares this trustworthy dentist in Lafayette.
 The problem is that explaining this to patients is not always easy.
-If you find yourself having cost-related conversations with your patients more often than you would like to, here’s a handy list of facts that you can present to them.
+If you find yourself having cost-related conversations with your patients more often than you would like to, here is a handy list of facts that you can present to them.

 Barely a week goes by without someone pointing out in the press that Medicaid doesn’t adequately cover common dental procedures, or in some cases, even provide access to dental care at all.
 The problem is not even limited to Medicaid.
 The majority of dental insurance policies were written decades ago, and no longer reflect the realities of modern dental procedures or modern dental costs.
 Even well-rated policies are often capped at somewhere around $1500, and that is not an accurate reflection of the cost of labor anymore.
 Car insurance and home insurance caps have risen in line with inflation.
 Dental insurance caps never have, and that is not your fault as a dentist.
 More customers should be complaining to their insurers.

-It does not matter whether you are reading this article in the UK, the USA, or anywhere else in the world — we can almost guarantee you that there is a shortage of dentists in your area.
+It does not matter whether you are reading this article in the UK, the USA, or anywhere else in the world, we can almost guarantee you that there is a shortage of dentists in your area.
 Fewer people than ever before are becoming dentists.
 At the same time, the world’s population is growing.
 Dentists are now likely to have a patient list three or four times longer than they did in the 1990s, and they only have so many hours in the day.
 They are stressed, they are tired, and they work far too many hours, often foregoing holidays.
+This is even worse if they offer extra services, like covering a dental emergency.
+You might wonder What Is A Dental Emergency, but they do happen, and when they do these dentists have to drop everything to help.
 It is only right that they should be able to earn a good living from the level of effort they put in.
 Also, if there were more dentists, there would be a more competitive market and lower prices.
 The whole industry would be more relaxed, and it would be better for patients as a result.
 Ask your patients if they would like to become a dentist!

 Running a dental surgery is not cheap, and it becomes more expensive with each passing year.
 New safety regulations are introduced, and adapting to them is often costly.
 Record-keeping has to be more stringent now than it used to be, and paying someone to stay on top of that is expensive.
 Taxes, business insurance, specialist equipment, rental or mortgage payments, technology to stay on top of appointments — the list goes on and on.
 It gets more expensive to be a dentist with each passing year, and that cost has to be passed on.
 In some areas, 80% of a dentist’s entire income goes on overheads.
 If a patient understands that only 20% (at best) of what they are paying you ends up in your back pocket, they may be a little more sympathetic.